thunlp/BMCourse/exercises/L3_Transformers/README.md

 ## 2. Load and Tokenize the Dataset
 You are required to load and tokenize the QNLI dataset, which can be also easily done with `datasets` package.

+> 7.11 Update: The tokenizer for TinyBERT may not truncate the text appropriately.
+You need to add a keyword argument `max_length=512` when tokenizing the dataset.

 ## 3. Fine-tune the Model
 Use the `Trainer` to fine-tune your Tiny BERT.
 The `TrainingArguments` can be kept the same with that in the demo code.